plant-genomics/training/docs/modules/chloroplast_assembly.md

 * <st>View the JBrowse file:</st>
 * Click on the eye icon to view.
 (For more room, collapse Galaxy side menus with corner < > signs).
 <!-- if jbrowse has too much to display, repeat but increase the chunk size (eg add an extra zero) -->
+*  Make sure the bam files are ticked in the left hand panel.
 * Choose a contig in the drop down menu.
 Zoom in and out with + and - buttons.
 <!-- Change the reference sequence display using the drop down menu.
 Uncheck boxes for <ss>show reverse strand</ss> and <ss>show translation</ss>.-->

 * **Reference and reads: zoomed-out view**

 <!--
-Why would the polished assembly (the ref track) be different to the reads - wouldn't these snps correct these places? maybe would need another round+ of polishing.
+Why would the polished assembly (the ref track) be different to the reads - wouldn't these snps correct these places? => probably need further rounds of short-read polishing. e.g. see position on contig1 32897 - all the illumina and most nano reads are Ts, and ref is A.
 -->

 <img src="../images/jbrowse-read-mapping-zoomed-out.png" alt="jbrowse" height=70% width=70%>